IFphoenix/Java-exercise/README.md

 # Java-exercise

-//I am a Java learner, This repository just a storage of my exercise code.
+I am a Java learner, This repository just a storage of my exercise code.

-//This code is my first Java exercise, just change BJT to UTC.
+This code is my first Java exercise, just change BJT to UTC.

 	package hello;